mnaamani/enet-npm/README.md

     function(ip /*String*/, port /*Number*/){}

-When socket is bound to ip address and port.
+For a server host, when socket is bound to ip address and port.
+For a client host, when socket is bound after an connection is initiated.

 **Event "connect"**